restradap001/Directory/README.md

 # Where's My Restaurant?

-This web application allow to users perform CRUD operations using Django Rest Framework
+This web application allow to users perform CRUD operations using Django Rest Framework and AJAX